codebrew09/MonReader/docs/Docker_Implementation.md

 ## Dockerfile Explanation

-### Base Image
+### 1. Base Image

 ```dockerfile
 FROM python:3.10-slim
 ```

-Uses a lightweight Python 3.10 image as the base environment.
+Uses a lightweight Python 3.10 environment as the base image.

-### Working Directory
+### 2. Working Directory

 ```dockerfile
 WORKDIR /app
 ```

-Creates and sets `/app` as the working directory inside the container.
+Creates `/app` as the working directory inside the Docker container.

-### Copy Dependencies
+### 3. Copy Dependency File

 ```dockerfile
 COPY requirements.txt .
 ```

-Copies the dependency list into the container.
+Copies the Python dependency list into the container.

-### Install Dependencies
+### 4. Install Dependencies

 ```dockerfile
 RUN pip install --no-cache-dir -r requirements.txt
 ```

-Installs all required Python packages.
+Installs all required Python packages inside the container.

-### Copy Application Files
+### 5. Copy Application Files

 ```dockerfile
 COPY . .
 ```

-Copies the entire project into the container.
+Copies the application source code into the Docker container.

-### Expose Application Port
+### 6. Expose Application Port

 ```dockerfile
 EXPOSE 5000
 ```

-Defines port 5000 for Flask application access.
+Defines port 5000, which is the default Flask application port used by the application.

-### Start Application
+### 7. Start Application

 ```dockerfile
 CMD ["python", "app.py"]
 ```

-Runs the Flask application when the container starts.
+Automatically starts the Flask application when the container runs.

 ---